We are Locrating.com, a schools information website. This page is one of our school directory pages. This is not the website of Barr Beacon School.

 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Barr Beacon School, but to see all our data you need to click the blue button at the bottom of the page to view Barr Beacon School
+To see all our data you need to click the blue button at the bottom of this page to view Barr Beacon School

 on our interactive map.

 Pupils enjoy attending, achieve very well and feel safe being themselves.
 Leaders have created a culture where pupils are 'proud to succeed'.
 Pupils take their learning seriously.